Renovamen/torchop/README.md

 # torchattn

-PyTorch implementation of some attention networks.
+A collection of some attention networks implemented using PyTorch.

 **WIP**